abhik1368/mongodb-chemistry/abhikcode/Readme.md

-# Automated python code to Build and Search mongo database
+# Automated Code to Build and search a Chemistry database using Mongo DB.

 Scripts taken from Matt Swain https://github.com/abhik1368/mongodb-chemistry The scripts generates databasen adds fingerprints and perform search.